Aristides: The original Kentucky Derby hero

 Hall of Fame and Communications Director

-The name Aristides was derived from the ancient Greek words “Aristos,” which means “best,” and “Eidos,” defined as “type” or “species.”
+The name Aristides was derived from the ancient Greek words “aristos,” which means “best,” and “eidos,” defined as “type” or “species.”
 The name was carried by an obscure second-century saint and later more famously by a fifth-century Athenian statesman, “Aristides the Just,” who was lauded for his integrity.
 On May 17, 1875, a small chestnut racehorse bearing the historic name Aristides proved to be the “best of his type” in a new sporting spectacle that generated tremendous anticipation prior to its debut — the inaugural Kentucky Derby.

 Facing 14 opponents at the new Louisville Jockey Club track — later to officially be named Churchill Downs — the overlooked Kentucky-bred son of imported British sire Leamington put on quite a show for the 10,000 in attendance.
 Winning by two lengths and setting a new record of 2:37¾ for a 3-year-old at the 1½-mile distance, Aristides’ name was the first to be recorded into the history books that tell the tales of arguably America’s finest sporting tradition.